Related Individuals of Note

 Richard McGarrah Helms: He served in the United States Navy during World War II and also joined the Office of Strategic Services (OSS) and was instrumental in the conduct of counterintelligence.
 Helms joined the newly former Central Intelligence Agency in 1947 and eventually rose to lead the entire Agency in 1966.
 Three documents reveal a private cable from Helms to Mexico City Station Chief Winston Scott using pseudonyms.
 The main cable presents a message in the days following the Kennedy assassination that supports realistic concerns of a possible conspiracy.

-Jo Beth Hill: Her statement to the FBI supports that she and her husband were in downtown Dallas on the morning of November 22, 1963.
-She visited a department store, and then met her husband to purchase a rifle, clothing, and supplies for a hunting vacation.
+John Henry and Jo Beth Hill: Witness statements to the FBI support they were in downtown Dallas on the morning of November 22, 1963.
+Jo Beth Hill visited a department store, and then met her husband to purchase a rifle, clothing, and supplies for a hunting vacation.
 Two President's Commission witnesses spotted a large man the approximate height and weight of John Hill with a rifle case walking down the street to the corner he would have lunch at around noon.
 His wife never mentions the weapon in her statement and two prior witnesses alleged that Hill threatened President Kennedy's life in the past.
 While the evidence does not implicate Hill presently, it does support a person could enter the area with a weapon and remain largely undetected by officials.

 John Edgar Hoover: The Federal Bureau of Investigation under Hoover was formed in 1935 and its powers and funding increased to control intelligence both domestically and abroad.
 Following World War II Hoover's power was diminished by the creation of the Central Intelligence Agency; a perceived slight Hoover never forgave.
 Hoover targeted any official group considered a threat to the Bureau or his reputation including the President's Commission.
 He suppressed information, deceived other investigators, and sought to destroy those challenging his authority.
 Former FBI Assistant Director William Sullivan stated among the attacks on the CIA and the Commission Hoover repeatedly leaked secret information to influence public reaction and preempt other official findings.
 Sullivan offers "...if the Warren Commission could be torn apart the FBI would therefore look better."
 Unfortunately, Hoover's organization led the Commission's investigation.